Defensive Wall Return

 Related terms

-- Back GlassThe Back Glass is the tall transparent wall at each end of a padel court, which players use intentionally to extend rallies by letting shots rebound back into play.
+- Back GlassThe Back Glass is the tall transparent wall at each end of a padel court.
+This players use intentionally to extend rallies by letting shots rebound back into play.

-- Side GlassThe Side Glass is the lateral transparent wall running alongside each half of a padel court, which redirects angled shots back into play and creates unique rebound trajectories not seen in any other racket sport.
+- Side GlassThe Side Glass is the lateral transparent wall running alongside each half of a padel court.
+This redirects angled shots back into play and creates unique rebound trajectories not seen in any other net-divided racket sport.

-- BajadaA bajada (Spanish for "descent") is an attacking shot played after the ball rebounds off your own back glass, taking it on the way down to drive it hard and low past the net opponents — converting a defensive rebound into an offensive transition.
+- BajadaA bajada (Spanish for "descent") is an attacking shot played after the ball rebounds off your own back glass, taking it on the way down to drive it hard and low past the net opponents.
+This means converting a defensive rebound into an offensive transition.

 Related guides & benchmarks